Gemunu Watch: History

 The roots of the Gemunu Watch can be traced to the volunteer formations of the British Empire and the formation of the Ceylon Infantry Regiment by a Gazette notification on 1 April 1881.
-Later, in order to encourage the concept of Volunteering, the Volunteer Force was expanded to include Units at District level.
-Accordingly, two Volunteer Detachments were set up in Galle and Matara in the old Dutch Forts.
+Later, in order to encourage the concept of volunteering, the volunteer force was expanded to include units at the district level.
+Accordingly, two Volunteer Detachments were set up in Galle and Matara in the old Dutch forts.
 Thereafter, the Ceylon Defence Force was established under Army Order No: 08 of 1910, to cater to the administration and discipline of these regiments, and came under the direct purview of the Commandant, Ceylon Defence Force.
-During the first World War (1914 to 1918), the Ceylon Defence Force was engaged in active service and the troops deployed in Galle and Matara too were mobilized.
-After the War, the CDF was systematically “Ceylonised” by the appointment of Ceylonese Officers as commanding officers of Battalions.
+During World War I (1914 to 1918), the Ceylon Defence Force was engaged in active service and the troops deployed in Galle and Matara too were mobilized.
+After the War, the CDF was systematically "Ceylonised" by the appointment of Ceylonese officers as commanding officers of battalions.

-Following Ceylon gaining self rule in 1948, and the establishment of the Ceylon Army under the Army Act, the Ceylon Defence Force became the Ceylon Volunteer Force and the detachments in Galle and Matara were renamed as “B” Company of the 2nd Battalion (Volunteer), Ceylon Light Infantry.
-The “B” Company in Galle and Matara was renamed as the Ruhuna Volunteer Regiment in 1950 with Colonel C. A. Dharmapala, its first commanding officer.
+Following Ceylon gaining self-rule in 1948, and the establishment of the Ceylon Army under the Army Act, the Ceylon Defence Force became the Ceylon Volunteer Force and the detachments in Galle and Matara were renamed as "B" Company of the 2nd Battalion (Volunteer), Ceylon Light Infantry.
+The "B" Company in Galle and Matara was renamed the Ruhuna Volunteer Regiment in 1950 with Colonel C. A. Dharmapala, its first commanding officer.
 In 1956, with the change in the national political leadership to the Sri Lanka Freedom Party, the Ruhuna Regiment did not find favour with the political hierarchy and was disbanded.
-Subsequently, in October 1956, the second Regular Infantry Battalion, the 1st Battalion of the Sinha Regiment was established in the Imperial Camp in Diyatalawa.
+Subsequently, in October 1956, the second Regular Infantry Battalion, the 1st Battalion of the Sinha Regiment, was established in the Imperial Camp in Diyatalawa.
 Thereafter, the 2nd [Volunteer] Battalion of the Sinha Regiment was raised in Kandy.
 When the Ruhuna Regiment was disbanded, the troops located in Galle and Matara were attached to various units.
-Subsequently, the troops that were deployed in Galle formed the “C” Company of the 2nd [Vol] Battalion of the Sinha Regiment.
-In the latter half of 1959, 110 soldiers deployed as “C” Company of the 2nd [Vol] Battalion, Sinha Regiment under the command of Capt.
+Subsequently, the troops that were deployed in Galle formed the "C" Company of the 2nd [Vol] Battalion of the Sinha Regiment.
+In the latter half of 1959, 110 soldiers deployed as "C" Company of the 2nd [Vol] Battalion, Sinha Regiment under the command of Capt.
 D.S.
 Amarasuriya were brought together to form a new Volunteer Unit called the Gemunu Regiment, which was raised in Galle on 23 November 1959.
 Capt.
 D.S.
 Amarasuriya was appointed the commanding officer.
 The new Unit did not have a flag or cap badge, therefore, it was originally proposed to have the image of a Leopard associated with the Yala Sanctuary with cross rifles designed for the cap badge.
 However, it was not adopted.
 As the Permanent Staff of the Unit was drawn from the Sinha Regiment, they followed the traditions associated with the Sinha Regiment.